Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 ## Temple of Merstur
 This grand temple is dedicated to [[Merstur, the Unbroken Tide]], the god of the weather and seas.
 It serves as a place of worship for merchants and sailors, with an interior decorated with mosaics depicting the seas.
 Offerings of coins, crafted goods, and food are left here before major voyages.
 # Defenses
+Havdal's defensive network is a response to the devastation caused by the [[1276 APC - Invasion of Saxum|Invasion of Saxum in 1276 APC]].
+These measures were taken to ensure the city's safety in the face of such an attack, with a focus on repelling future attacks from both sea and land.
+Below is a detailed account of its key defensive features.
 ## Warships
+Havdal's navy, known as the **Steel Fleet**, is a key part of the city's defense.
+These warships are designed for both speed and durability, capable of engaging enemy vessels far from the city or defending the harbor itself.

+The fleet features a variety of different ship types, each designed with a specific goal in mind.
+### Ironclads
+The pride of Havdal's navy.
+These heavily-armored ships are equipped with reinforced hulls and weaponry.
+They feature onboard ballistae and trebuchets for long distance attacks.
+Some of them even feature experimental arcane cannons, capable of higher fire-power, but longer recharge times.

+Due to their reinforced hull they are heavier than other ships, and therefor slower and much more difficult to manoeuvre.
+### Longships
+Sleeker and faster than the Ironclads.
+Primarily used for scouting, quick attacks, and transporting soldiers.
+### Fire Ships
+Specialized vessels packed with alchemical fire.
+Used as suicide ships to ram and ignite the enemy ships.
+Deployed as a last resort to sow chaos during an invasion.
+### Merchant Escorts
+Lighter warships designed to protect the city's vital trade routes.
+Usually armed with small cannons to deter pirates or smaller enemy fleets.
+Designed for
 ## Outer Seawall
+The seawall is a massive structure of stone and iron, stretching in a crescent shape around the harbor.
+Its outer surface is lined with boulders to absorb the force of waves and discourage ramming ships, while the top if flat and wide, serving as a platform for soldiers and siege weaponry.
+Rising some 12 feet above the surface of the waterline and extending 20 feet below, the wall is designed to deter even the largest of enemy ships.
+It is reinforced with layers of iron plating to resist enemy cannon fire.

+At regular intervals along the seawall, **defensive towers** rise another 30 feet.
+Each tower is equipped with ballistae for firing massive bolts capable of piercing the hulls of enemy ships.
+Some towers are also equipped with catapults, capable of launching fiery projectiles or heavy stones at approaching vessels.
 # Organizations

 # Major People